marek1313/XCSoar-fork-for-PEV-start/README.md

 [![.github/workflows/build-container.yml](https://github.com/XCSoar/XCSoar/actions/workflows/build-container.yml/badge.svg)](https://github.com/XCSoar/XCSoar/actions/workflows/build-container.yml)
 [![.github/workflows/build-docs.yml](https://github.com/XCSoar/XCSoar/actions/workflows/build-docs.yml/badge.svg)](https://github.com/XCSoar/XCSoar/actions/workflows/build-docs.yml)

+This fork is meant to be maintained only for the functionality of start at PEV functionality.
+For any other contribution, bugfixing, discussions etc. please follow original repository and project at www.xcsoar.org.

 **XCSoar** is a tactical glide computer for glider pilots.
 Free and open-source.
 No ads.
 No tracking.
 Runs on Android, iOS, Linux, macOS, and Windows.
 Developed with love by the [open-source community](https://xcsoar.org/develop/).

 ## Features